braindead-digital/autorevoke/README.md

 0x01 -> 0x0F | Registration as a hook with custom config
 0xFF | Registration as an executor

+### Installation workflow

+Two interactions are needed for installation as a hook:
+1) Installation as a hook (with initData as the config)
+2) Installation as an executor (with initData as 0xFF to prevent failure)

+And for installation as just an executor, omit the first interaction.

 ## Concepts
 ### Configuration